Daniel-KM/Omeka-S-module-Thesaurus/README.md

 This module allows to manage concept as any other items and to use and to manage directly the terms of the ontology [skos].

+You can create a thesaurus in various ways.

+### Manual creation of a thesaurus

+Create first an item set with class "skos:Collection" or "skos:orderedCollection".
+This is required to get the display the tree structure in resource form via Custom Vocab.
+This item set must contains only the scheme and all concepts.

+Then create the scheme with the template "Thesaurus Scheme", then each concept with the template "Thesaurus Concept".
+Each concept should have the required property "skos:inScheme" filled with the scheme.

+To make the structure, you can link each concept via the resource form interface, or via the menu "Thesaurus".

 ### Use of concepts as related items

 You can create your own thesaurus (or import it via module such [Bulk Import]).